input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-chain-sync.md

                            saved.
   -h,--host HOST_NAME      The hostname to serve the chain sync protocol on.
                            (default: "127.0.0.1")
-  --port PORT_NUMBER
-                           The port number to serve the chain sync protocol on.
+  --port PORT_NUMBER       The port number to serve the chain sync protocol on.
                            (default: 3715)
-  --query-port PORT_NUMBER
-                           The port number to serve the query protocol on.
+  --query-port PORT_NUMBER The port number to serve the query protocol on.
                            (default: 3716)
-  --job-port PORT_NUMBER
-                           The port number to serve the job protocol on.
+  --job-port PORT_NUMBER   The port number to serve the job protocol on.
                            (default: 3720)
-  --block-cost COST_UNITS  The number of cost units to associate with persisting
-                           a block when computing the cost model. (default: 1) --tx-cost COST_UNITS     The number of cost units to associate with persisting a transaction when computing the cost model.
+  --http-port PORT_NUMBER  Port number to serve the http healthcheck API on
-                           (default: 10)
+                           (default: 8080)
-  --max-cost COST_UNITS    The maximum number of cost units that can be batched
-                           when persisting blocks.
-If the cost of the current batch would exceed this value, the chain sync client will wait until the current batch is persisted before requesting another block. (default: 100000)
 ```